 “I think of myself as a robber. … I plunder and pillage on paper. … I possess these things and give them my own meaning.”

-Quietly, Stills emphasizes the photo’s nature as bounded — limited — yet polysemous artifact and prods at the notion of photograph as indisputable manifestation of reality, of truth.
-Images are objects, open for plunder, pillage, and possession — not just by people like Charlesworth in the process of constructing work like Stills, but by people in the process of viewing these exhibits, or any other image.
+Quietly, Stills emphasizes the photo’s nature as bounded — limited — yet polysemous artifact and challenges the notion of photographs as indisputable manifestations of reality, of truth.
+Images are objects, open for plunder, pillage, and possession — not just by people like Charlesworth in the process of constructing work like Stills, but also by people who view these exhibits and engage in the process of extrapolating meaning from them.

-Doubleworld takes its name from a 1995 Charlesworth photo of two stereoscopic devices holding images of two women standing beside each other.
+Doubleworld takes its name from a 1995 photo of two stereoscopic devices holding images of two women standing beside each other.
 For Charlesworth, photographs were an “alternate universe,” increasingly ubiquitous and constantly suspect.
-She tried to articulate that by making the constructed nature of photos obvious, if not literal, through techniques like collaging and re-appropriation, but the image’s spread to digital has given us tools like Photoshop and memes that could have worked just as well.
-Sarah Charlesworth’s world might not be a mirror image (heh) of ours, but it is a rhyme, and that adds brilliant dimension to the exhibit’s doublings.
+She tried to articulate that by making the constructed nature of photos obvious (if not literal) through techniques like collage and re-appropriation, but the image’s spread to digital has given us tools like Photoshop and memes that could have worked just as well.
+Sarah Charlesworth’s world might not be an exact reflection (heh) of ours, but it is a rhyme, and that adds a whole new dimension to the exhibit’s doublings.

 That resonance puts a new spin on the exhibit’s name, too.
 Doubleworld reaches beyond Charlesworth’s particular historical moment and visual culture to touch our own.
 The potent, incisive understatement of Stills and other series confronts us with the incomplete photo, the unfinished rhyme, and asks how we might craft the rest.